 All foods naturally contain small amounts of bacteria.
 But improper handling, cooking or storage of food can result in bacteria multiplying in large enough numbers to cause illness.
 Parasites, viruses, toxins and chemicals also can contaminate food and cause illness.

-Signs and symptoms of food poisoning vary with the source of contamination, and whether you are dehydrated or have low blood pressure.
+Symptoms of food poisoning vary with the source of contamination.
 Generally they include:

 - Diarrhea, which may be bloody